sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will do testing today
 * Blocker - No

+#### Mangesh
+* What I did yesterday -  Bug fixing from level 1
+* What I will do today - I will test level 2
+* Blocker - No

 # Day 25 - 30th April

 #### Sricheta
 * What I did yesterday -  I did testing yesterday
 * What I will do today - I will do command pattern today
+* Blocker - No

+#### Mangesh
+* What I did yesterday -  Bug fixing from level 1
+* What I will do today - Integration of level 1 and level 2
 * Blocker - No

 # Day 26 - 1st May